TrshPuppy/obsidian-notes/practical-ethical-hacking/networking/ports-and-protocols.md

 The difference b/w HTTP and HTTPS is that HTTPS is encrypted.

 ### [SMB](/networking/protocols/SMB.md) (Server Message Block):
-SMB (ports 445 and 139) is a protocol which allows devices on a network to share and access files and programs (mostly printing programs), as well as provides inter-process-communication among processes running on remote computers.
+SMB (ports 445 and 139) is a protocol which allows devices on a network to share and access the same files and printing services, as well as provides inter-process-communication among processes running on remote computers.

 Resources shared via SMB on a network are referred to as "shares" (`$ipc`).
 SMB was mainly designed to allow users on remote computers to share files and print documents via shared printers on the network.
 SMB also allows for *file reading and writing*.

+>	*Bonus:* Major SMB vulnerabilities like the [Eternal Blue](/cybersecurity/vulnerabilities/eternal-blue.md) family (CVE-2017-0143 thru -0148) have been used in recent (2017), critical attacks including [WannaCry](/cybersecurity/attacks/wannacry.md) and [NotPetya](/cybersecurity/attacks/notpetya.md).

 ## Common UDP Ports: